WizardTales/pow-node/README.md

   Error rate of requests was 0%
 - RP/s is roughly 20-30k config + verify actions (so 40-60k RP/s).

+You can find an example bench in the benchmark folder, this numbers are for our system and our equipment, your milage may vary.
+Never trust a benchmark unless it is your own.

 # Further scaling

 This module was written first without any external connections.